OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 > - [Office Add-ins XML manifest](/office/dev/add-ins/overview/add-in-manifests)

-### Event, item, body getAsync, and setAsync methods
+### `Event` and `item` objects, and `body.getAsync` and `body.setAsync` methods

-To access the currently selected message (in this example, the newly composed message), use the **Office.context.mailbox.item** namespace.
-The **ItemSend** event is automatically passed by the on send feature to the function specified in the manifest&mdash;in this example, the `validateBody`function.
+To access the currently selected message (in this example, the newly composed message), use the `Office.context.mailbox.item` namespace.
+The `ItemSend` event is automatically passed by the on send feature to the function specified in the manifest&mdash;in this example, the `validateBody` function.

 ```js
 var mailboxItem;